 A jury convicted Mr. McDonnell of public corruption based on ingratiation and access and nothing more.
-The jury accepted the Government's theory embellished in the District Court's jury instructions-that Mr. McDonnell was guilty of bribery even though he never exercised (or promised to exercise) official government power to assist donor Jonnie Williams in a particular matter.
+The jury accepted the Government's theory-embellished in the District Court's jury instructions-that Mr. McDonnell was guilty of bribery even though he never exercised (or promised to exercise) official government power to assist donor Jonnie Williams in a particular matter.
 It was enough, the jury concluded, that Mr. McDonnell asked an aide a question about research studies relating to Williams's company, appeared in public twice at receptions that Williams attended, and suggested and arranged a staff meeting with Williams.
 No court before had accepted that legal theory.
 Those that had considered it had rejected it.

 For good reason: Mr. McDonnell's acts were "assuredly 'official acts' in some sense," but they "[were] not 'official acts' within the meaning of" the federal bribery statutes.
 United States v.
 Sun-Diamond Growers of Cal., 526 U.S. 398, 407 (1999).
 None involved Mr. McDonnell's exercising or promising to exercise the Commonwealth of Virginia's power in a particular matter.
-They were political pleasantries at best, prefatory steps at worst.
+They were political pleasantries at best, markers of ingratiation and access at worst.
 Neither amounts to corruption.

-In sustaining Mr. McDonnell's convictions on those facts, the courts below embraced an open-ended definition of "official act" that leaves few interactions between public officials and their constituents beyond its reach.
+In sustaining Mr. McDonnell's convictions, the courts below embraced a definition of "official act" that leaves few interactions between public officials and their constituents beyond its reach.
 A boundless definition is bound to produce absurd results, and so it would here.
-The definition of "official act" adopted below would potentially "criminalize . . . the replica jerseys given [to the President] by championship sports teams each year during ceremonial White House visits," "a high school principal's gift of a school baseball cap to the Secretary of Education . . . on the occasion of the latter's visit to the school," and even "providing a complimentary lunch for the Secretary of Agriculture in conjunction with his speech to the farmers concerning various matters of USDA policy."
+The Fourth Circuit's definition would potentially "criminalize . . . the replica jerseys given [to the President] by championship sports teams each year during ceremonial White House visits," "a high school principal's gift of a school baseball cap to the Secretary of Education . . . on the occasion of the latter's visit to the school," and even "providing a complimentary lunch for the Secretary of Agriculture in conjunction with his speech to [] farmers concerning various matters of USDA policy."
 Sun-Diamond, 526 U.S. at 406-07.
-This Court had no trouble concluding that those exchanges are not crimes (id.), but under the Fourth Circuit's new rule, they might be.
+This Court had no trouble concluding that those exchanges are not crimes (id.), but in the Fourth Circuit, they might be.

-The roaming definition of "official act" blessed by the Fourth Circuit would be bad enough if confined to cases involving federal officials, but it is even more problematic when applied to a state official's conduct that is otherwise legal under state law.
+The Fourth Circuit's definition would be bad enough if confined to cases involving federal officials, but it is even more problematic when applied to a state official's conduct that is otherwise legal under state law.
 Under our system of dual sovereignty, "perhaps the clearest example of traditional state authority is the punishment of local criminal activity."
 Bond v.
 United States, 134 S. Ct.
 2077, 2089 (2014) (citing United States v.
 Morrison, 529 U.S. 598, 618 (2000)).
 Accordingly, courts must not "be quick to assume that Congress has meant to effect a significant change in the sensitive relation between federal and state criminal jurisdiction."
 United States v.
 Bass, 404 U.S. 336, 349 (1971).

-Yet if left to take on a life outside this case, the sweeping definition of "official act" that punctuated Mr. McDonnell's trial would federalize the law of public corruption, empowering federal prosecutors to transform innocent political courtesies into fodder for federal prosecutions.
-This Court has instructed courts to refrain from construing statutes "in a manner that leaves [their] outer boundaries ambiguous and involves the Federal Government in setting standards of disclosure and good government for local and state officials."
+Yet if left to take on a life outside this case, the definition of "official act" that drove the outcome below would federalize the law of public corruption, federal prosecutors empowering to transform innocent political dealings into fodder for federal prosecutions.
+This Court has instructed courts to refrain from construing statutes "in a manner that leaves [their] outer boundaries ambiguous and Federal involves the Government in standards of disclosure and good government for local and state officials."
 McNally v.
 United States, 483 U.S. 350, 360 (1987).
 The courts below ignored that teaching.